Skip to main content

 Once all sides have staples in them and everything looks correct, use a mallet on the staples to push them further into the wood so they do not stick out.

 Wood screws are used to secure the bumper to the bracket.
 Put the bumper frame over the robot and put it in place around the chassis.
 Position the bumper bracket over the bolt and add another nut to hold it in place.
 In order to install wood screws, you will need to drill a pilot hole for your wood screws through the fabric, corner brace, and into the wood frame so that the wood screws will be able to bite directly into the wood.
-Ideally, you will be able to get four wood screws into each corner.
+Ideally, you will be able to get three wood screws into each bracket.